 Indirect Effects.
-Given the short term and highly localized nature of turbidity, no indirect effects on ESAlisted fish, bird, or marine mammal species are anticipated.
+Given the short-term and highly localized nature of turbidity, no indirect effects on ESA-listed fish, bird, or marine mammal species are anticipated.

 Long-term direct and indirect effects on water quality are expected to be insignificant or beneficial.
-The DMMP agencies have concluded that the dredged sediments are suitable for in-water placement at the Port Gardner DMMP site.
-Direct effects from resuspended sediment will be discussed in Section 4.3 Sediment Disturbances and effects on benthic and other sessile sediment dwelling organisms will be discussed in Section 4.4 Habitat and Biota Disturbances.
+We anticipate that Dredged Material Management Office sediment characterization will indicate that sediments are suitable for offshore open water disposal.
+Direct effects from resuspended sediment will be discussed in Section 4.3 and effects on benthic and other sessile sediment dwelling organisms will be discussed in Section 4.4.